verekia/js-stack-from-scratch/README.md

 A big chunk of the stack described in this tutorial uses React.
 A lot of React tutorials completely skip the setup part, which makes newcomers build their learning on weak foundations.
 Instead of giving beginners a "black box" configuration, the approach I'm taking here is to teach the foundations in the simplest possible way, for a deeper understanding.

 Code examples are available for each section, and you can run them all with `npm install && npm start` (see section 1).
-I recommend writing everything from scratch yourself by following the **step-by-step instructions**.
+I recommend writing everything from scratch yourself by following the **step-by-step instructions** of each chapter.

 [1 - Node, NPM, and package.json](/tutorial/1-npm-and-package-json)